-- Package revenue: Revenues derived from all-inclusive packages purchased by our guests, which include room accommodations, food and beverage services and entertainment activities, are included in the revenue line item of the Consolidated Statements of Profit or Loss and are considered one performance obligation.
+- Package revenue: Revenues derived from all-inclusive packages purchased by our guests, which include room accommodations and premium room upgrades, food and beverage services and entertainment activities, are included in the revenue line item of the Consolidated Statements of Profit or Loss and are considered one performance obligation.
 Contract liabilities consist of advanced deposits received from customers which are deferred until the rooms are occupied and the services have been rendered.
 Advance deposits are included in trade and other payables in the Consolidated Statements of Financial Position.
-Revenue is measured at the fair value of the consideration received or receivable, stated net of estimated discounts, rebates and value added taxes and recognized when our performance obligation of all-inclusive services is considered transferred to the customer. - Non-package revenue: Revenue associated with upgrades, premium services and amenities that are not included in the allinclusive package.
-This includes, but is not limited to, premium rooms, dining experiences, wines and spirits and spa packages which are included in the revenue line item of the Consolidated Statements of Profit or Loss.
-Revenue is recognized based on the agreed upon price after the completion of the sale when the product or service is transferred to the customer.
-Food and beverage revenue not included in a guest's all-inclusive package is recognized when the goods are consumed.

-- Management fees: Management fees are derived from resorts that we manage, typically under long-term contracts with the property owner.
+Revenue is measured at the fair value of the consideration received or receivable, stated net of estimated discounts, rebates, certain compulsory tips, and value added taxes and recognized when our performance obligation of all-inclusive services is considered transferred to the customer. - Non-package revenue: Revenue associated with premium services and amenities that are not included in the all-inclusive package such as dining experiences, wines and spirits and spa packages which are included in the revenue line item of the Consolidated Statements of Profit or Loss.
+Revenue is recognized based on the agreed upon price after the completion of the sale when the product or service is transferred to the customer, net of certain compulsory tips.
+Food and beverage revenue not included in a guest's all-inclusive package is recognized when the goods are consumed. - Management fees: Revenue derived from resorts that we manage, typically under long-term contracts with the property owner.
 Management fees are typically composed of a base fee, which is computed as a percentage of resort revenue, and an incentive fee, which is computed as a percentage of resort profitability.
 We recognize revenue over the term of the service period as the third-party owners benefit from our management services.
-Revenue from management contracts is included in the revenue line item of the Consolidated Statements of Profit or Loss. - Cost reimbursements: Cost reimbursements are derived from the reimbursement of certain costs incurred by Playa on behalf of resorts managed by Playa and owned by third parties.
-These revenues are fully offset by reimbursed costs and have no impact on net income.
-Cost reimbursements are recognized when agreed upon reimbursable costs are incurred from managing resorts owned by third-parties.
+Revenue from management contracts is included in the revenue line item of the Consolidated Statements of Profit or Loss. - Cost reimbursements: Revenue derived from the reimbursement of certain costs incurred by Playa on behalf of resorts managed by Playa and owned by third parties.
+These revenues are fully offset by reimbursed costs and have no impact on net income or loss.
+Cost reimbursements are recognized when agreed upon reimbursable costs are incurred from managing resorts owned by third-parties and included in the revenue line item of the Consolidated Statements of Profit or Loss. - The Playa Collection revenue: Revenue derived from the fees paid to us from the third-party owner of our loyalty program, The Playa Collection.
+These fees typically consist of license fees to use the intellectual property to operate the program, marketing fees for the right to market and promote the program, and support fees for the cooperation and support from our personnel.
+We recognize license fee revenue based on a percentage of membership sales as they occur and marketing and support fee revenue when we have the right to invoice for services performed.
+The Playa Collection revenue is included in the revenue line item of the Consolidated Statements of Profit or Loss. - Other revenues: Other operating revenues not included in the above categories, such as centralized service fees charged to third-party owners of the resorts we manage or contract termination fees.
+Revenue is recognized as our performance obligation of services is considered transferred to the customer.
+These revenues are included in the revenue line item of the Consolidated Statements of Profit or Loss.

-4.23 Share-based compensation
+4.22 Share-based compensation